About The Therapist

 Absolutely.
-It is very common to have small talk with your massage therapist.
-Since massage is such a personal service, many people feel more comfortable and relaxed when they can communicate with their therapist while others relax better with the peaceful tranquility that a calming massage can provide.
+Since massage is such a personal service, some people feel more comfortable and relaxed when they can communicate with their therapist during a session while others relax better with the peaceful tranquility that a calming massage can provide.
 Feel free to let your massage therapist know if you prefer a quiet massage.

 What should I do if I’m ticklish?

 Having ticklish or sensitive areas of the body is normal (typically the feet or underarms).
 Do not hesitate to tell your massage therapist about these areas before your session, or during the massage as you notice them.
 Your therapist will adjust the pressure or avoid the area completely to accommodate you and help you feel more comfortable during your massage.